Last Updated: February 27, 2021

 - Some functions support overall operations, such as establishing interoperable connections with other systems and deduplication functionality for achieving high data quality.
 Other functionality supports clinical decision making for an individual patient, assessment of vaccine coverage rates for groups of patients or populations, reminder and/or recall outreach to improve vaccination rates, and management of vaccine inventory.

-- For access, all I-CARE providers must be pre-authorized via the IDPH Immunization Program.
+- For access, all I-CARE providers must be authorized via the IDPH Immunization Program.

 - Enrolling in I-CARE to receive COVID-19 vaccine is a two-step process:

-- Step 1: Complete the required enrollment forms to become an I-CARE provider.
+- Step 1: Complete the required enrollment forms to become an established provider (site) in I-CARE and enroll an individual user to have access to this site.

-- Step 2: Complete the fillable CDC COVID-19 Vaccine Provider Agreement and Profile form within I-CARE to order and receive the vaccine.
+- Step 2: Complete the fillable CDC and IDPH COVID-19 Vaccine Provider Agreement form within I-CARE.
+Once it is approved and a COVID PIN is assigned, the site is eligible to receive vaccine when available.
+Providers are not currently able to order vaccine on their own.
 This includes agreeing to follow proper storage and handling procedures for each vaccine received.

 - Three documents are required to register an organization for I-CARE access:

-- The Individual User Agreement form stating and agreeing to IDPH security and confidentiality policies
+- The I-CARE Individual User Agreement form stating and agreeing to IDPH security and confidentiality policies.

 - The Mass Immunization Module is an integral part of and is built into the IIS, eliminating the need to build an interface.
 The Mass Immunization Module allows for faster data entry during vaccination events as lot number defaults are added prior to conducting these events.
 Setting the default lot number(s) results in the lot number being automatically populated in the patient's record.
 When the administered vaccine and lot number are added to the patient record, the vaccine dose is subtracted from the inventory, maintaining vaccine dose accountability and accurate inventory management.